MSU-CSE491/cse_491_fall_2023/source/core/DEVELOPER_NOTES.md

 ## `Entity.hpp`

 - Should we use a better/different structure for properties?
 Right now properties can only have a `double` value, but we could use `std::variant` to allow for a set of allowed values, or even `std::any`.
+- If we have Entity derive from `CoreObject`, we have to think about how to keep requirements for serialize functions on subsequent derived classes.
+One option is to simply provide tools (like a `SerializeEntity()` function), but don't build the required virtual functions yet.
+Still, it would be nice to be able to require correctness (or at least detect common errors, like forgetting to run `SerializeEntity()`)

 ## `AgentBase.hpp`